tliron/exceptional-c-exceptions/README.md

 Exceptional C Exceptions also has the following standard features:

-* Exceptions contain call location information: specifically the filename and line where they were thrown.
 * Create a custom exception type hierarchy, whereby a `catch` would also match any descendant types.
 * Exception message formatting a-la `printf`.
 * Nested exceptions: an exception can have a "cause", another exception, which can also have a "cause", and so on.
+* Exceptions contain call location information: specifically the filename and line where they were thrown.
+Furthermore, a complete stack trace will be available on supported platforms.

 Building and Running the Example
 --------------------------------